Woodyaka/Mphys-Project/README.md

 Compare the chemical differences in the climate chnage runs against Tasha's (Anything that can effect winds/tides)

 Compare the winds in the climate change runs and Tasha's

-Could be interesting to look at polar pltos?

-Look at tempereture diffrence at different heights.